Gentoo Development Guide

 FUNCTIONS

-- Searches the arguments (defaults to ${MAKEOPTS}) and extracts the jobs number specified therein.
+Searches the arguments (or sensible defaults) and extracts the jobs number specified therein.
 Useful for running non-make tools in parallel too. i.e. if the user has MAKEOPTS=-j9, this will echo "9" -- we can't return the number as bash normalizes it to [0, 255].
 If the flags haven't specified a -j flag, then "1" is shown as that is the default `make` uses.
-Since there's no way to represent infinity, we return 999 if the user has -j without a number.
+If the flags specify -j without a number, ${inf} is returned (defaults to nproc).

 AUTHORS